Topics Map > Employee Handbook > IT Resources

 DoIT - MFA-Duo - Information for Extension Employees

 All Division of Extension employees are required to use Multi-Factor Authentication (MFA) - Duo to access UW-Madison applications and services.
 Below Extension employees can find important information for new hires that need to get registered, what is expected of them in terms of using MFA-Duo, as well as links to important information managed by DoIT on the UW-Madison campus.

 New employees must enroll in MFA-Duo before they are able to use the central login service (NetID).
-This is used by MyUW, O365, Google, Box, etc. so it is imperative that they complete the enrollment and registration as soon as possible.
+This is used by MyUW, O365, Google, Box, etc. so it is imperative that they complete the enrollment and registration as soon as possible after beginning employment.

 - Multi-factor authentication is part of the UW-Madison login process that verifies an employee's identity.
 It combines something an employee knows (NetID and password) with something they have (smartphone, tablet, fob, etc.), preventing anyone but them from logging into a system.
 UW-Madison has partnered with Duo to provide this service

 - UW-Madison requires all employees to use MFA-Duo to access UW-Madison online content (e.g. MyUW, O365, Canvas, etc.).
 They will need to log in by:

 - Employees are responsible for enrolling in MFA-Duo, adding and managing their MFA-Duo devices, and determining the best way to authenticate when they do not have their device.

 1) Complete MFA-Duo Enrollment & Registration

 New employees are required to enroll in MFA-Duo and register a device before they can access applications and services that require a NetID login.
 Select one of the "First Time Setup" options below and follow the instructions to enroll and register a device.